juanse77/EdgeLocator/README.md

 <hr />
 <h3>Installation of the project in Visual Studio:</h3>

 For the implementation of the method we have used the OpenCV library in the version 4.3.0 x64 vc15, and Microsoft Visual C ++ 2019 software in its Community version.
 To clarify the details of the installation you can consult the document [VS Instalation.pdf](https://github.com/juanse77/EdgeLocator/blob/master/Instalation_in_VS.pdf).
-However, if you want to test the operation of the application, you can run the downloadable precompiled program from this same repository -[Binary.zip](Binary.zip)-.
+However, if you want to test the operation of the application, you can run the downloadable precompiled program from this same repository -[EdgeLocator_5.0](EdgeLocator_5.0.zip)-.
 The details of its functioning are described below in the point *Application interface*.

 *For the application to work correctly you must first install [OpenCV](https://opencv.org/opencv-4-3-0/) on your computer, and add the directory path "opencv\build\x64\vc15\bin" to the environment variable Path.*